rraja30/ETL-project/README.md

 We will be using a relational database and using SQL to combine the two databases.

 ### Extraction
 We used data from two datasets, 1 detailing information regarding Philidelphia's bike infrastructure based on location, and the other dataset detailing bike accident information throughout Philidelphia.
 We will refer to these datasets as D1 and D2 respectively.
+D1 was a downloadable csv file, while

 Extract: indicates the original data sources and how the data were formatted at a professional level
-√ Transform: explains what data clearing or transformation was required at a professional level
+Transform: explains what data
+clearing or transformation was required at a professional level
-√ Load: explains the final
+Load: explains the final
 database, tables/collections, and
 why the topic was chosen at a
 professional leve